inuldev/inultrim/README.md

    - `COOKIE_DOMAIN`: Optional, for cross-domain cookies (e.g., vercel.app)
 5. Click "Deploy"

-**Alternative Backend Deployment Method:**
+**Method 2: Deploy Entire Repository**

-If you encounter issues with the above method, you can try deploying the entire repository:
+If you encounter issues with Method 1, you can deploy the entire repository:

 1. In Vercel dashboard, click "New Project"
 2. Import your GitHub repository